isomerpages/nparks-gardening/_get-involved/Allotment Gardens.md

 <p><strong>Applications are now closed.</strong> Plots will be assigned via ballot.
 Successful applicants will be notified via email on the outcome of their application by February 2024.</p>

-The next application exercise will commence in 2024.
+The next application exercise will be in 2024.
 Keep a lookout for more details on this webpage or follow NParks' social media for updates.

 <h4>Frequently Asked Questions (FAQs)</h4>
 <p>Have a question about the Allotment Gardening Scheme?
 Check out the FAQs below!</p>